Am Yisrael Chai: After the October 7 attacks

 During a solidarity event after the October 7 attacks in 2023, US Ambassador to the UN Linda Thomas-Greenfield uttered "'Never again' is now.
 Am Yisrael Chai."
 Ten days after the attacks, Benny Friedman released a song called "Am Yisrael Chai" to capture the spirit of the Jewish people and launched the "Am Yisrael Chai" concert tour in January 2024 to promote Jewish unity and solidarity.
 Israeli singer Eyal Golan released a song also titled "Am Yisrael Chai" on 19 October, in which he sings about the return of the hostages and the solidarity and resilience of the Israeli people.
 Jewish a cappella groups Maccabeats, Y-Studs, and Six13 released "Avinu SheBashamayim" as a reaction to the attacks, ending with the words "Am Yisrael Chai."

 After his release from Hamas captivity during the Gaza war hostage crisis, Edan Alexander wrote "Thank you, President Trump!
 Am Yisrael Chai!" as his first public message.

 Israeli singer Yuval Raphael ended the performance of her song "New Day Will Rise" during the final of the Eurovision Song Contest 2025 with an "Am Yisrael Chai".
+During the final in 2026, Noam Bettan similarly ended the performance of his song "Michelle" by saying "Thank you Europe, toda raba, I love you all – Am Yisrael Chai."